 • States that did not expand have unique eligibility requirements.

 • Since every State covers those who have no income, expansion would almost exclusively be covering the working poor and their families.

-• Poor working families are the most likely to not have insurance do to affordability, Medicaid expansion helps “covers the gap” between current Medicaid eligibility and families being able to afford private health insurance using marketplace subsidies.
+• Poor working families are the most likely to not have insurance due to affordability, Medicaid expansion helps “cover the gap” between current Medicaid eligibility and families being able to afford private health insurance using marketplace subsidies.

 • During open enrollment you can sign up for Medicaid through your state’s health insurance marketplace.